saichandglobal/ssss/.gitlab/issue_templates/onboarding_template.md

     1. [ ] O: create this issue and mark it confidential
     1. [ ] O: cross-link general onboarding issue in the peopleops issue tracker
     1. [ ] O: Add new team member to the Geekbot standup
-    1. [ ] O: Add new team member to the Geekbot retro
     1. [ ] N: Read through the onboarding info in [the handbook](https://about.gitlab.com/handbook/engineering/infrastructure/team/reliability/sre-onboarding/).
     1. [ ] N: [Read Geekbot's FAQ](https://geekbot.com/faq/) and configure your settings
     1. [ ] N: Complete the setup of your [Yubikey](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/uncategorized/yubikey.md)
     1. [ ] N: read the [infrastructure handbook](https://about.gitlab.com/handbook/engineering/infrastructure/) and pages linked from there.
     1. [ ] N: Make a merge request to add yourself to your team's page, example, [Reliability](https://about.gitlab.com/handbook/engineering/infrastructure/team/reliability/), [Delivery](https://about.gitlab.com/handbook/engineering/infrastructure/team/delivery/) or [Scalability](https://about.gitlab.com/handbook/engineering/infrastructure/team/scalability/).
 1. [ ] **Accounts:**
     1. [ ] O: Create an issue from the SRE Entitlements template in the [Access Request Repo](https://gitlab.com/gitlab-com/access-requests/issues).
-This will create accounts for many of the services we use: AWS, Azure, dev, DO, GitLab.com admin, staging, GCP, Chef, Pager Duty, Status.io
+This will create accounts for many of the services we use: AWS, Azure, dev, DO, GitLab.com admin, staging, GCP, Chef, Pager Duty
     1. [ ] N: comment in the access request issue with your desired Unix username and your SSH public key.
 Tip: use the same username you use on your laptop.
     1. [ ] N: You should receive a GitLab `admin` account via a 'plussed' email address (`yourGitLabHandle+admin@gitlab.com`).
 Set this account password and configure multi factor security on this account.
     1. [ ] N: Accept the invitation and configure [Pager Duty](https://gitlab.pagerduty.com/) timezone and phone number and other details